 Trends reveal that youth are obsessed with corporate social responsibility.
-This means that the millennial generation boys non-ethical companies like Nike, supports local and fair trade firms over big businesses, and purchases from caring companies.
+This means that the millennial generation boys non-ethical companies like Nike support local and fair trade firms over big businesses and purchases from caring companies.

 Maybe the best of all is that you can tap in and out of a podcast.
 If you lose your concentration even for a moment with an audiobook, you can quickly get confused, but a podcast episode gives you plenty of chance to hop back into the fold.